Galactic diffuse gamma-ray emission from GeV to PeV energies in light of up-to-date cosmic ray measurements: Confronting model predictions with measurements

-\subsection{Confronting model predictions with measurements}
+\section{Confronting model predictions with measurements}

-Using the CR model parameters we calculate the diffuse $\gamma$-ray emission from the neutral pion decay, the bremsstrahlung and inverse Compton scattering components with GALPROP.
-The secondary $\gamma$-ray production from inelastic hadronic interactions is calculated with the {\tt AAfrag} package \citep{2019CoPhC.24506846K}.
 The model predicted diffuse $\gamma$-ray spectra, together with the measurements by LHAASO and Fermi-LAT are shown in Fig.~\ref{fig:diffuse}.
-For all the model results and data, we apply the same masks as shown in \citet{LHAASO-diffuse-2023} to enable a self-consistent comparison.
-We can see that the model predictions can only be consistent with the data at the lowest energies (less than a few GeV).
+For all the model results, we apply the same masks as shown in \citet{LHAASO-diffuse-2023} to enable a self-consistent comparison.
+We can see that the model predictions are only consistent with the data at the lowest energies (less than a few GeV).
 Clear excesses of the emission from a few GeV to $\sim60$ TeV are visible.
 At the highest energy end (above $\sim 60$ TeV), the upper edges of the predicted results are marginally consistent with the data.
+To see the effect of source masks, we also show the comparison between the DC model predictions with the Fermi-LAT data without source masks in Fig.~\ref{fig:nomask_model} in Appendix A. Similar excesses above a few GeV can also be seen clearly.